Amsterdam: public transport tickets & passes

 Validity 3 days: 30 Euro

-Tickets with a longer validity period are not currently being offered.
+Tickets with longer validity are not currently available.

 #5 “I Amsterdam” card:

-Public transportation single-day ticket + free-of-charge / reduced admission to attractions
+Day ticket for public transport + free / reduced entry to attractions

 The “I Amsterdam” card is a combination ticket and offers the following benefits: